-If you cancel a vacation, you will receive a credit for all funds already paid as long as you have given us 60 days advance notice.
+If you cancel a vacation, you will receive a credit to a future trip in the same or following year for all funds already paid as long as you have given us 60 days advance notice.
 After that, your funds are forfeited.
+For Yellowstone Tour in Two Days, all payments made are non-refundable.

 Please do not ask us to make exceptions.
 We make decisions based on you signing up in the first place: we assign guides and vans based on tour numbers; we tell hotels how many rooms we need; and our tours are often full and a cancellation often means we have lost the opportunity to give your spot to someone else.
 Remember you have the option to get travel insurance and if you choose not to purchase this, you are taking a risk.